bitrix24/b24restdocs/api-reference/crm/universal/crm-item-get.md

-# Get Item by Id crm.item.get
+# Get an item by Id crm.item.get

 > Scope: [`crm`](../../scopes/permissions.md)
 >
-> Who can execute the method: any user with "read" access permission for CRM entity items
+> Who can execute the method: any user with "read" access permission for CRM object elements

-This method returns information about an item based on the item identifier and the CRM entity type identifier.
+The method returns information about an item based on the item identifier and the CRM object type identifier.

 ## Method Parameters